 In 1982 we celebrated our 50th anniversary with a reunion dinner at the West Kent Golf Club and our 75th in 2007 by holding a 5-a-side tournament during the day followed by an open evening and buffet.
 The Guild's biggest asset is its loyalty, with many of its members having over 25 years' service – a few are still playing!

-Trophies have continued to be won; the First XI (Saturday) have picked up the Elizabeth Jaques Cup a second time, the South London Alliance Queen Mary Cup, two Sevenoaks Charity Cups, and league honours with the Kent County League: Division 3 West, Division 2 West and (twice) Division 1 West championships.
+Trophies have continued to be won.
+Most recently (October 2020) the Sunday Reserves won the Jack Standen Cup, a season after winning the Kent Sunday Junior Trophy and OBDSFL Division Two double.
+In 2017-18 they had won the Division Three title.
+The First XI (Saturday) have picked up the Elizabeth Jacques Cup a second time, the South London Alliance Queen Mary Cup, two Sevenoaks Charity Cups, and league honours with the Kent County League: Division 3 West, Division 2 West and (twice) Division 1 West championships.
 The First XI (Sunday) won the OBDSFL Senior Division title and Paul Picard Cup.

-We have run youth and academy teams in recent years; at the other end of the scale, we have two veterans teams on Sundays.
+We have run youth and academy teams in recent years and currently have four junior sides.
+At the other end of the scale, we have three veterans teams.

 The club was awarded FA Charter Standard Adult Club status in 2009, recognition of the club’s organisation and benefit to the local community, further illustrated in 2013 when it entered into an arrangement to host a new nursery school.

 The Guild owes much to past presidents of the club Bill Doole and Hugh Baldock, who both worked extremely hard and contributed much to the planning and building of the new clubhouse.
 Unfortunately, neither saw the fruition of their work.
-Tony Jordan, a Guild member since 1948, carried on the good works of his predecessors.
-The current President Ian Couchman still claims to be a playing member!
+Tony Jordan, a Guild member from 1948 until his death in 2021, carried on the good work of his predecessors.
+The current President is Ian Couchman.

 During the Guild’s 80+ years it has only had four club secretaries, the much respected Stan Cole who was secretary for 36 years, Vic Goddard for two years, then Bunny Beston took on the duties for nine years, and then Vic Farrow, who was secretary from 1979 until his death in 2013.
 Vic’s passion was FOBG but he also found time to serve on league committees and was honoured by the London Borough of Bromley in 2010.
 Since Vic's passing, running the club has been a real team effort, secretarial duties being taken on largely by Ian Couchman, with support from the committee.

-The club's Chairmen have also given great support; Hugh Baldock, Phil Grainger and then Vic Goddard from 1981 until 1996, Glyn Farrell from 1996 to 2004 and the present incumbent, Steve Viner.
+The club's Chairmen have also given great support; Hugh Baldock, Phil Grainger, Vic Goddard, Glyn Farrell, Steve Viner and the present incumbent, Danny Saines.

 Over the years the Guild has become more than a football club, it has become an institution in Farnborough and it has certainly proved that it loves the game beyond the prize.